 Some people just want a product to contain all the water, snow and chemicals that come off the car.
 They don’t want fancy product and they don’t want to spend a lot of money, they simply don’t want everything that comes off the car soaking into the concrete and running all over the garage.
 For these customers we recommend containment mats.
 For more information on containment mats, click on the Containment tab.

 Many of our customers are looking to coat their garage floor.
-Historically this has been done with an inexpensive garage floor paint that is highly prone to failure or a garage floor epoxy system which requires substantial amount of preparation.
-We offer epoxy systems and a time proven urethane system that does not require major preparation and is very cost effective.
+Historically this has been done with an inexpensive garage floor paint that is highly prone to failure or a garage floor epoxy system which requires a substantial amount of preparation.
+We offer epoxy systems and a time-proven urethane system that does not require major preparation and is very cost-effective.